iliketurtles14/The-Escapists-Global.dat-Editor/README.md

 # The-Escapists-Global.dat-Editor
-Creates a global.dat file for The Escapists.
+This program allows you to create a global.dat file for The Escapists much easier now.